legendtech07/Legend-Tech-Academy/README.md

 By accessing and using the courses, tutorials, or tools on this platform, you acknowledge that you have read, understood, and agreed to this policy.

 6. Contact Us
-For questions or reporting abuse of our content, please contact us at:
+For questions or reporting abuse of our content, please contact us at- 📧 legendtechlord@gmail.com
-📧 legendtechlord@gmail.com